kyma-project/busola/README.md

 **Backend:**

-- Busola default cluster configuration, acquired from the file [defaultConfig.json](core/src/assets/defaultConfig.json), that is hard-linked in the backend repository.
+- Busola backend default cluster configuration, acquired from the file [defaultConfig.json](backend/settings/defaultConfig.json).
 - Busola cluster configuration, available on the Busola cluster in ConfigMap "busola/busola-config" under the key "config".
-  This data is mounted to the Busola `web` and `backend` pods, and during the local development, the [defaultConfig.json](core/src/assets/defaultConfig.json) file is used.
+  This data is mounted to the Busola `web` and `backend` pods, and during the local development, the [defaultConfig.json](backend/settings/defaultConfig.json) file is used.

 **Frontend:**

 - Built-in, hardcoded defaults.
-- Busola default cluster configuration, acquired from the file [defaultConfig.json](core/src/assets/defaultConfig.json).
+- Busola frontend default cluster configuration, acquired from the file [defaultConfig.json](core/src/assets/defaultConfig.json).
 - Busola cluster configuration, available on the Busola cluster in ConfigMap "busola/busola-config" under the key "config".
   This data is mounted to the Busola `web` and `backend` pods, and during the local development, the [defaultConfig.json](core/src/assets/defaultConfig.json) file is used.